So B-cells, as their name suggests, ‘B’, develop

 We normally just refer to it as TdT because

 Terminal Deoxynucleotidal Transferase is quite a long

+word to say.
+So, TdT.
 And that’s expressed again

 at the stage between pro-B cells and pre-B cells.

 If we look at the immunoglobulin gene DNA

 in the B-cell and the RNA that’s produced from that

 DNA.
 In the stem cell stage and the pro-B cell stage,

 germline configuration.
 That means how these genes

 germline, and every single cell in the body

 they will be in the germline orientational configuration.

 that these immunoglobulin genes recombine.